redhat-nfvpe/vdpa-deployment/README.md

 work and extensive error checking was not included.

 ### vDPA Setup
-This setup assumes:
-* Running on baremetal.
-* Kubernetes and Multus CNI are installed.
-* vDPA VFs have already been created on the PFs being used.

 This test setup uses one physical NIC (PF) with the associated VFs broken into two pools (via the configMaps and Network-Attachment Definitions below).